Context

 Legacy Context API

-in a class-based component.
+in class-based components.

 function ThemedButton(_props, context) {